“Save the time of the reader.” S.R. Ranganathan’s 4th law of library science

 9. What is the assignment of rights of the index?

-Because the index is an “original work of authorship,” it falls under The U.S. Copyright Act of 1976.
-My clients receive the copyright of the index upon payment, as stated in my indexing agreement with them.
-Occasionally, a client will request a work-for-hire agreement (§101), in which case the client is the original copyright owner.
+Because the index is an “original work of authorship,” it falls under the U.S. Copyright Act of 1976 as a creative work and therefore the indexer is the copyright owner.
+I transfer the copyright to my clients upon receipt of payment of services, as I state in my indexing agreement with them.
+This is relevant when subsequent editions of the book are created.
+Occasionally, a client will request a work-for-hire agreement (§101), in which case when signed this gives the client the original copyright ownership of the index.

-10. What do you need to give me an estimate on my indexing project?
+10. What does an indexer need in order to provide an estimate on an indexing project?

 With new projects, I request a sample chapter (draft format is fine), table of contents (TOC), deadline information, and any style guidelines provided by the press.
-I return a formal estimate including service details within 24 hours.
+This provides both a macro and a micro look at the project which informs my rate.
+I return a formal estimate including service details within 24–48 hours.

 See also Index (publishing), Wikipedia

 See also Indexing FAQ, American Society of Indexing